 When your gums are receding the gums begin to pull up from the roots of the teeth.
 This exposes the root surfaces, which are more likely to develop decay because they aren’t covered with enamel, as the upper surfaces of the teeth are.
 It also makes those areas more sensitive and prone to abrasion.

-A gum graft may be necessary to return necessary gum tissue to cover the exposed roots.
+A gum graft may be necessary to reinforce the gum tissue to avoid further gum recession.
+This procedure is best done as soon as he identifies which area is weak.
 Also known as a gingival graft, these procedures are simple surgeries performed by Dr. Slepchik at our downtown Montreal offices.

 Why might I need gum grafting?

 Gum grafts are necessary to address receding gums.
 When your gums recede, this exposes more of the tooth root, which is normally covered by the gums.
-Now your teeth look longer.
 Because the roots are exposed, those teeth with gum recession will be more sensitive to hot and cold, and to sweet or spicy foods.
 Gum recession is frequently the result of gum disease, as the infected gums are forming pockets and pulling away from the teeth.
 It can also be due to overly aggressive tooth brushing or improper brushing techniques.
+In most cases, misaligned teeth are the primary cause of receding gums.

 Would I be a good candidate to have gum grafting?

 The problem of a receding gum line doesn’t happen overnight.
 Because of that, many patients don’t realize their gums are beginning to expose the root surface.
-That’s the purpose of measuring your gum length during your exams and professional teeth cleanings with Dr. Slepchik and your hygienist.
+That’s the purpose of measuring your gum length during your exams and professional teeth cleanings with your hygienist.